nebiolabs/plate-map/api-dev.md

 		attributes:       attributes,

-		url: "/someServer/plates", // Optional if we want to configure with some other server
+		url:			  "/someServer/plates", // Optional, if we want to configure with some other server

 		getPlateSuccessful: function(plates) {
-			// This function will be invoked when getPlates() function successfully gets data drom server console.log(plates);
+			// This function will be invoked when getPlates() function
+			// successfully gets data drom server
+			console.log(plates);
 		},